Preksha-0211/Secom/README.md

 # Semiconductor wafers
 This project was about detecting faultywafers in a semiconductor manufacturing.
-Different methods for imputation feature selection were used here.
+\n Different methods for imputation feature selection were used here.